-A recipe and tutorial on how to make my favorite chocolate layer cake with a simple homemade chocolate buttercream frosting.
+A recipe and tutorial on how to make my favorite chocolate cake with a simple homemade chocolate buttercream frosting.
 This recipe is easy to make and turns out perfect every single time!

 Last Thursday I shared a post on how to make my favorite chocolate buttercream frosting.
-So this week I’m going to show you a few different ways to use that frosting, starting with this decadent chocolate layer cake.
+So this week I’m going to show you a few different ways to use that frosting, starting with this decadent chocolate cake.

 If you’ve ever felt intimidated when it comes to making cakes from scratch I promise that it’s not too hard.
 Sure it takes a little extra time, but the feeling of baking something completely from scratch is worth it.

-First things first, start out by spraying your cake pans with nonstick cooking spray and lining them with some parchment paper.
+First things first, start by spraying your cake pans with nonstick cooking spray and lining them with some parchment paper.
 I made the mistake of not lining my pans the first time I made this cake and they would not come out of the pan.
 So, save yourself a little frustration and line those cake pans.

 Tip: Turn your cake pan upside down and use the bottom of the pan as a guide for cutting out your circle of parchment paper.